 - In rare cases where a substantive procedural error cannot be cured by the original investigator(s) (e.g.: substantiated bias), the Appellate Officer may recommend a new investigation and/or Administrative Resolution process, including a new investigator, when deemed appropriate.
 The results of a new Administrative Resolution process can only be appealed once. - In cases where the appeal results in reinstatement to the College or resumption of privileges, all reasonable attempts will be made to restore the responding party to their prior status, recognizing that some opportunities lost may be irreparable in the short term.

-For information on student appeals, please refer to Union County College Student Handbook for the section on appealing the disciplinary process.
+For information on student appeals, please refer to UCNJ Union College of Union County, NJ Student Handbook for the section on appealing the disciplinary process.

 VIII.
 Long-Term Remedies/Actions